deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 have to grant any app access to a Facebook or GitHub account.
 This stays between your e-mail account and us;

-This one trick to log onto our [support forum](https://support.delta.chat/) is upsetting big data.
+Stride to the [support forum](https://support.delta.chat/) with ease.